Is a Harley Sportster 883 a good first bike?

 The confounding steering lock!

 As a little tip, which could save your life - as with most Harleys, the Sportster will let you drive off with the steering locked.
 So if you do lock your steering, put something bright on your tacho to remind yourself to unlock it.
 I did this once and learned the hard way.
 I parked the bike with it pointed uphill, so when I started it, the steering was already in the right direction.
 Anyways - I pulled away, and you know what happened next...
 I really think HD should change this idiotic feature.
 If you leave it on by accident, likely, you'll only do it once.
+For those who would argue that's its a good feature that prevents theft - I'll say every other bike on the planet has it too, just not one that you can drive away with while the steering is locked!

 The dismal fuel range on the Sporty is partly due to a relatively inefficient motor combined with a small tank and heavy bike.
 The custom versions of the sporty have larger tanks, while other models like the seventy-two or forty-eight amazingly have even smaller tanks than standard.
+If you just ride in the city, this won't be a problem and you'll probably welcome the breaks!

 A clear-headed evaluation will leave you at the verdict that the 883, or any Sportster is in fact not much of a beginners bike at all.
 True it's a fun bike, that affordable and very cool.
 It can be made to perform quite well, but there simply are better choices for the first bikes to keep safe and feel confident in these early stages of riding.